kodecocodes/swift-style-guide/README.markdown

 ### Use of Self

-For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.
+Always use `self` to access an object's properties or invoke its methods, using `self`.

-Use self only when required by the compiler (in `@escaping` closures, or in initializers to disambiguate properties from arguments).
-In other words, if it compiles without `self` then omit it.
+This helps to quickly distinguish instance variable/methods over other scoped variables/methods.

 ### Computed Properties